nutanix/terraform-provider-nutanix/website/docs/r/project.markdown

 ### ACP
 * `acp` - (Optional) The list of ACPs to be attached to the users belonging to a project.
+It is mandate to provide cluster_uuid while using ACP.
+It helps to get the context list based on user role.
 * `acp.#.name` - (Required) Name of the Access Control Policy.
 * `acp.#.description` -  The description of the association of a role to a user in a given context.